 As you can see, it all starts with the search query.
 If you’re interested in paid search advertising, make sure to keep up with the WordStream blog to learn everything you need to know.

 You can think of search engine optimization as unpaid search marketing – SEM’s free cousin.
 Essentially, SEO is a collection of diverse practices with a single common goal: improving your performance in the organic (non-advertisement) search results.
 To put it even more simply, strong SEO gets your website on page one.
 And if you’re not on page one, what’s the point?

 Once again, it all starts with a search query and a keyword.
 Similar to SEM, businesses that practice SEO focus on keywords relevant to them and try to rank as highly as possible.
-For example, WordStream aims (and succeeds!) to be the number one organic result for the search query “PPC software.”
-What does it take to get that top spot?

 Well, think about Google’s business model.
 It attracts consumers by offering an immense, instantaneously accessible index of information.
 Then, it sells SERP real estate to advertisers.
 Google’s attraction of consumers rests on its capacity to produce high-quality, relevant search results.
 If the results aren’t helpful, consumers abandon Google, and Google loses ad money.

 This is informative.
 In order to rank highly in the organic results, you need to be a quality resource.
 To be more precise, you need to be an authoritative resource.
 In the eyes of Google, you attain Domain Authority every time a reputable website links to your website.
 The more links you earn from external resources, the more authoritative your website becomes, and the better you perform in organic search results.